English

 5 units

-- Description: Techniques and practice of expository and argumentative writing based on critical reading and thinking about texts.
+- Description: In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
+This is an honors course., , Techniques and practice of expository and argumentative writing based on critical reading and thinking about texts.
 Reading focused primarily on works of non-fiction prose, chosen to represent a broad spectrum of opinions and ideas, writing styles, and cultural experiences.
-Fulfills the Foothill College reading and composition requirement for the AA/AS degree and the university-transfer general education requirement in English reading and written composition.
 The honors section offers rigorous preparation in analytic reading and writing skills for students intending to transfer to a four-year college or university.
 Provides opportunity to engage contemporary social and ethical issues through small group discussion, a structured sequence of papers requiring higher-level thinking tasks, and collaborative projects.
 Emphasis is placed on multiple drafts and substantive revision to produce articulate writing appropriate to academic disciplines.
 Research paper is required.

 - Corequisite: